Team2530/RobotCode2016/README.md

 ```sh
 git branch [insert-your-name]
 ```
+Copy the files from RobotCode2016/code/ into your workspace/project/src.

+When you are done, copy the files from workspace/project/src back to repository path/code/.

-Don't forget to add files to track
+Don't forget to add new files to track

 ```sh
 git add [relative-path-to-filename]